-Shipping and Removals in China
+Shipping companies in China

 Expats considering shipping furniture to China should get quotes from several companies and carefully research those organisations that come recommended.
 Large international companies may have offices in both one's home country and China, while other companies may outsource one end of the shipping process to local companies.